Last updated: March 24, 2020.

-Thank you for entrusting Diffchecker with your pastes and your personal information.
+Thank you for entrusting Diffchecker with your diffs and your personal information.
 Holding onto your private information is a serious responsibility, and we want you to know how we're handling it.

 The short version